2nd October: Welcome reception

 International litigation is on the rise: established judicial institutions such as the ICJ and the PCA have seen a marked resurgence of cases and, at the same time, there has been increasing use of arbitral tribunals to resolve inter-State disputes.
 The subject-matter of disputes which are being referred to international courts has diversified and States are increasingly litigating cases which are factually, technically and scientifically complex.
 Against this background, this rapid response Q&A panel will discuss effective advocacy in inter-State litigation, focussing on oral hearings.

 International energy law

 International energy law raises important issues of security of supply, connectability, transit and competition.
-The panel will discuss: the current state of international and EU energy law and litigation; investment arbitration under the Energy Charter Treaty; FDI investment screening and national security in the energy sector; and the Energy Community’s role in securing an integrated pan-European energy market.
+The panel will discuss: the current state of international and EU energy law and litigation; arbitration of intra-EU claims in the energy sector under the Energy Charter Treaty, post-Achmea; and the Energy Community’s role in securing an integrated pan-European energy market.

 15:30-17:00 Plenary Session